Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 Using RBAC with Application Roles and Role Claims, this application securely enforces authorization policies with minimal effort on the part of the developer.

+NOTE: Role claims are not currently emitted in SAML tokens, only JWTs (see issue #1).
+NOTE: Role claims are not currently emitted for guest users in a tenant (see issue #2).

 ## How To Run The Sample as a MultiTenant App